 Keeping Incompatible Fish

-The number one mistake made by fish owners is overfeeding their fish.
+One of the most common mistakes made by fish owners is overfeeding the fish.
 Fish are opportunistic and will seek food at all times.
-Just because they appear hungry doesn't mean they need to be fed all the time.
+Just because they appear hungry does not mean they need to be fed all the time.
 Feed them no more than they completely consume in five minutes.
+If food is left over after five minutes, remove the food with a net and feed less food next time.

 Not Testing the Water

-New owners don't magically have full knowledge of the nitrogen cycle and the need to monitor the water chemistry in their aquarium.
-As a result, they often are unaware of the need to test their water and fail to take steps to deal with harmful toxins.
+New owners do not magically have full knowledge of the nitrogen cycle nor do they know they need to test the water chemistry in their aquarium.
+As a result, they can fail to take steps to deal with harmful toxins that accumulate in the water quickly in a new aquarium.

 When the tank is first set up, allow it to run for a day or two.
-Before adding the fish, test the pH, hardness, ammonia and nitrite levels for a baseline record.
-During the startup cycle, it is important to test the ammonia and nitrites often (see Nitrogen Cycle for details).
-Once the tank is well established, test the water monthly to be aware of unseen problems that may be brewing.
+Before adding the fish, test the pH, hardness, alkalinity, ammonia, nitrite and nitrate levels for a baseline record.
+During the startup cycle, it is important to test the ammonia and nitrite often (see nitrogen cycle for details).
+Once the tank is well established, test the water monthly to find unseen problems that may be brewing.
 If fish suddenly die, test the water to see if anything has changed.

 Not Changing the Water

-New owners aren't always educated about aquarium maintenance which includes changing part of the water on a regular basis.
+New owners are not always educated about aquarium maintenance, which includes changing part of the water on a regular basis.
 Wastes build up in the tank that can only be removed by vacuuming the gravel and removing some water and replacing it with fresh water.
+Normally a partial water change is made weekly in a new aquarium, and then once a month once the bio-filter has become established.
+Removing and replacing about 20 percent of the water is usually sufficient with each water change.
+Make more frequent water changes if the water quality test results are not at the correct levels for your fish.
+Always add dechlorinator or water conditioner to tap water before adding it into your aquarium.

 Although your fish may not die if you fail at maintenance and regular water changes, they will be stressed by substandard water conditions.
 As a result, they will be more susceptible to disease and often will have a shorter lifespan than they should have.